JanNeuendorf/SVC16/specification/specification.typ

 - It tries to execute an instruction with an opcode greater than 15.

 In both cases, the execution of the program is stopped.
 It is not restarted automatically.
-(So you can not cause an error to restart a game.)
+(So you cannot cause an error to restart a game.)
 There is intentionally no way of restarting or even quitting a program from within.

 #not-specified[
   - There is no rule for how (or even if) the cause of the exception is reported.
   - It is not guaranteed that the emulator itself closes if an exception occurs.
-(So you can not use it to quit a program.)
+(So you cannot use it to quit a program.)
 ]